frycast/danielvfryer3/content/authors/admin/_index.md

 highlight_name: false
 ---

-Data analyses are increasingly being conducted with complicated, or 'black box', models.
-These models produce results that are hard to explain and interpret.
-I work to develop transparency, honesty, and clarity in scientific knowledge discovery, through research, teaching, software tools and communication.

 I’m an early career PhD data scientist, and I’m in the rare position of having combined a rigorous understanding of applied statistics with strong skills in computer science, software engineering, and collaboration on technical projects.
 I have worked independently, as a researcher, project leader, and software developer, on multiple large exploratory and confirmatory analysis projects, and on research software development projects.
 I am great at working in messy unprocessed “big” data scenarios, involving local and cloud based SQL database management systems.
 I liaise with statisticians, scientists, medical professionals, and executives, and I work with local and international partners, to deliver analysis and pre-processing pipelines that deliver security, confidentiality, interactivity / usability, modularity / reusability, documentation, collaboration, and machine learning / statistical rigour.

 I have written a handful of private and open source R packages, two of which are currently on CRAN.
 I teach meta‑analysis to Master’s students, and I teach database design and SQL programming to professional statisticians and social scientists.
-I also currently serve as a council member and deputy Communications Officer at the Statistical Society of Australia, as well as technical sub‑editor at the Australian & New Zealand Journal of Statistics.
+I also currently serve as a council member and executive privacy Officer at the Statistical Society of Australia, as well as technical sub‑editor at the Australian & New Zealand Journal of Statistics.
 In my spare time I enjoy being a dad, camping, video games, exercise, tasty food, good conversation, and hobby programming in a variety of languages including Julia, Python, Java, Javascript, and C++.

-Take a look at the material for my SQL crash course.
-It is targeted at academic and industry professionals.
-I teach the course twice per year, both online and in New Zealand, for the New Zealand Social Statistics Network, at The University of Auckland: github.com/frycast/SQL_Course
+Take a look at the material for my Intro to SQL course.
+You'll find thoughtful explanations, covering more than a typical beginner course, with many exercises and helpful diagrams.
+I've incorporated experiences over 4 years of university teaching, industry consulting, and many workshops, in Australia and New Zealand. github.com/frycast/SQL_Course

 Fill out the contact form below if you'd like to get in touch.
-I'm always open to learning, teaching and working together.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://github.com/frycast/cv/raw/master/cv/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.